stormship/awesome-keep/README.md

 ## Tutorials

-Step by step guides on how to pariticpate in Keep.
+Step by step guides on how to pariticipate in Keep.

 - [Walkthrough to create Keep-client node for either mainnet or testnet](https://medium.com/@ben_longstaff/a-beginners-quick-start-guide-to-staking-on-the-keep-network-testnet-using-digitalocean-5a74ca60adc3) - A beginners quick start guide to staking on the Keep Network testnet using DigitalOcean.
 - [Walkthrough to create Keep-ECDSA node for either mainnet or testnet](https://gist.github.com/afmsavage/8fc19937a6b263f05c3e215d8860629c) - Keep Network ECDSA Node Setup Guide